PolikarkinDS777/PolikarkinDS777/README.md

 </div>

 ### :man_technologist: About me:
-My name is Eduard.
-I'm a Data Scientist.
-Every day I realize my ideas and go towards my goal of becoming a successful Data Science professional
+My name is Eduard
+I’m a Data Scientist, Project Manager, and CEO of my own startups Every day, I transform ideas into real projects, automating and coding along the way

 ---